medss19/hangman/README.md

 # Hangman Game

+I created this game in grade 11 for fun.
 Welcome to the Hangman game!
 This simple text-based Hangman game allows you to guess words and save the hangman from getting hanged.
 The game provides different categories of words, and you can choose to guess a letter or the entire word.

 ## How to Play